New book klaxon! Crops in Tight Spots: Grow Amazing Fruit and Vegetables Wherever You Live is out on April 11th. Preorder it here

-I have written four books about gardening and growing food, from advice for total beginners to making the best use of rooftops and balconies, urban homesteading and beyond.
+I have written five books about gardening and growing food, from advice for total beginners to making the best use of rooftops and balconies, urban homesteading and beyond.

-My latest, Gardening on a Shoestring: 100 Ways to Create a Garden on a Budget, ‘offers a delectable range of ways to create a garden on a budget’, The Independent.
+Gardening on a Shoestring: 100 Ways to Create a Garden on a Budget ‘offers a delectable range of ways to create a garden on a budget’, The Independent.
 From growing vegetables to making new plants for free, a shortcut to garden styles and ingenious container ideas, it’s full of fun, easy projects.

 The Rurbanite, Living in the Country Without Leaving the City (Kyle Books) was a blast to write.
 I met some fantastic people along the way, from beekeepers to community gardeners, foragers to wild flower gurus – all of whom see the green beyond the grey of city life.
 The world is becoming more urbanised so we might as well make our cities better places to live.
 An exciting new band of people is doing just that, realising that you don’t have to move to the middle of nowhere to meet nature head on.